Guidomo10/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10) This script prints results of exponentiation
 11) this script convert number from base to 10
 12) This script prints all combination of two letters with restriction
+13) This script prinst a number with two decimal places